SamGreenwood84/12-build-a-database/README.md

 Inserted new department: Janitorial Services with ID: 11 Successful department entry!
 ```
+THEN I am asked to Exit or Start Over

+WHEN I choose Start Over

-THEN I am presented with: ?
-Are you entering a new role?
-(Y/N)
+THEN I am presented with the options again ?
+Are you entering an employee, manager, department or role?

-WHEN I choose No the questions and input continues

-WHEN I choose Yes
+WHEN I choose role

 THEN I am presented with ?
 Enter the new role title: